Musculoskeletal tumors are a rare and diverse group of tumors. Benign bone and soft tissue tumors are 100 times more common than malignant tumors.

 |Parosteal osteosarcoma||Posterior aspect of the distal femur|

 |Osteoid osteoma, osteoblastoma, and aneurysmal bone cyst||Posterior elements of the spine|

 Some benign lesions have characteristic features that almost clinch the diagnosis.
 Examples include fibrous cortical defects, bone islands, simple bone cysts, bone infarcts, and typical variants, such as pseudocysts of the humerus and calcaneus.

 Radiographic features can also help in distinguishing malignant from benign bone lesions in many patients.

 Lodwick and colleagues established a radiographic grading based on following

-- Pattern of destruction – Geographic or not geographic, appearance of marginal interface zone
+- The pattern of destruction – Geographic or not geographic, the appearance of the marginal interface zone

 - Penetration of the cortex by the lesion